tiasha-b/signal-classification-ml/README.md

 From each signal, four key features are extracted: maximum amplitude, mean amplitude, standard deviation, and spectral entropy.
 These features are chosen to highlight both the structure and randomness present in each signal type.

+Note: Noise and randomness have been intentionally introduced in the simulated data to mimic real-world physical uncertainty, making the model more robust and industry-ready.
+This helps ensure the classifier handles non-ideal, noisy inputs as encountered in practical applications like medical signals, sensors, or quantum systems.

 A Random Forest classifier is trained on these features and delivers strong performance while remaining interpretable.
 The full pipeline includes:

 1. Simulating signals for each class: coherent, decohered, and partially decohered